zoldur/Lunex/README.md

-systemctl status Lunex #To check the service is running. systemctl start Lunex #To start Lunex service. systemctl stop Lunex #To stop Lunex service. systemctl is-enabled lunex #To check whetether Lunex service is enabled on boot or not.
+systemctl status Lunex #To check the service is running. systemctl start Lunex #To start Lunex service. systemctl stop Lunex #To stop Lunex service. systemctl is-enabled Lunex #To check whetether Lunex service is enabled on boot or not.
 ```
 ***